State of nature and the environment

 Harmful substances emitted to air have clearly decreased in Finland over the previous decades.
 Acidifying nitrogen emissions have been reduced to less than half and sulphur emissions to one sixth of the status in 1990.
 There has been a clear decline in most heavy metal and organic compound emissions caused by industry and energy production.
 By contrast, the efforts to reduce ammonia emissions caused by agriculture have been less effective.
 Outdoor noise is another problem related to air pollution control that has proven difficult to manage.
 Nearly one million Finns suffer from noise pollution .
 Traffic is the most significant source of noise.

 In Finland, outdoor particles have been estimated to cause 1,300 premature deaths and over 600 new, chronic cases of bronchitis each year.
-Comparable statistics on particle emissions have only been compiled since 2000 with respect to total emissions and the share of fine particles.
-Most total particle emissions originate from energy production and traffic.
+Comparable statistics on particle emissions have only been compiled since 2000 with respect to total emissions and the portion of fine particles.
+The majority of particle emissions originate from energy production and traffic.
 Fine particles with a diameter of less than 2.5 micrometres are the most harmful for health.
 Small-scale wood combustion is by far the most significant source of these emissions.
 The fireplaces of saunas, cottages and homes currently account for more than one half of fine particle emissions in Finland.

 While air quality in Finland is on average very good by international standards, health risks emerge particularly in urban areas where people are exposed to various sources of emissions.